Gender and Sexuality Studies (GSS)

 GSS 318 Gender and Communication 3 Credits

 Focuses on interactive relationships between gender and communication in contemporary American society.
 It connects theory and research with practice to explore multiple ways communication in families, schools, media, and society in general creates and perpetuates gender roles.
 It is designed to heighten students’ awareness of how we enact socially created gender differences in public and private settings and how this affects success, satisfaction, and self-esteem.

-GSS 319 Gender and Sexuality in American Society 3 Credits
+GSS 319 Gender and Sexuality in American History 3 Credits

 What makes a man, exactly, and what makes a woman?
 What kinds of sex are normal, and what kinds are abnormal?
 Who decides, and why?
 The answers to these questions are not fixed.
 Throughout American history, popular understandings of gender and sexual norms evolved in close relationship with the political, economic, racial, and social dictates of the time.
 This course will trace the evolution of ideas on sec and gender from the 18th century to the present using various historical sources including fiction and film, particular attention will be given to analyzing dominant models of proper behavior and the complex relationships of power enmeshed within them.